How It All Started

 Get Regular Blood Tests

-Have your doctor run blood tests and see what your cholesterol and triglycerides are.
+Have your doctor run blood tests and see what your cholesterol and triglycerides levels are.
 If they are high, he will recommend a statin medication that will help control it and will also suggest a healthy diet and exercise.

 My numbers were so good on my diet that my triglycerides came down from 280 in three months to 88.
 My doctor simply couldn’t believe it.